 Festival Plaza is a gathering place in Old Town Lafayette on Public Road and Chester Streets.
 It is home to festivals, summer storytime, and summer concerts.
-The fountains will be on from 10am to 8pm daily from Memorial Day until Labor Day.
+The fountains are on from 10am-8pm daily from Memorial Day until Labor Day.
 The fountains may be turned off during scheduled events.

 Reserving the Plaza and Starkey Building

 The Starkey Building, which is located directly north of Festival Plaza.
-The building is available for meetings, and other private functions during regular business hours Mon-Fri 8 am to 5 pm.
+The building is available for meetings, and other private functions during regular business hours Monday through Friday 8am-5pm.
 A fee of $25 will be charged per use.

 A Reservation Permit is required to hold an event at either location.
 Permits will be emailed upon approval of your Reservation Request Form.
 All Festival Plaza and Starkey Building reservations are handled by the Arts & Cultural Resources Department at The Collective Community Art Center.
 For questions, please call 303-661-1260.